 - Black pepper

-- 100g sprouts, sliced thinly (or leftover cooked sprouts)
+- 100 g brussels sprouts sliced thinly (or leftover cooked sprouts)

 - Place the onions and oil in a wide deep pan and fry over a gentle heat with the lid on for 3 minutes until softened, but not brown.